HDFGroup/vol-rest/README.md

 + CMake

-    NOTE: CMake support is currently not functional and should not be used

     Run `build_vol_cmake.sh` (Linux or OS X) or `build_vol_cmake.bat` (Windows).
     See section II.B.ii.a for configuration options.

 By default, all of these build scripts will compile and link with the provided HDF5 source distribution.
 However, if you wish to use a manually built version of